-Restructuring the Legal, Ethics and Safeguarding Functions: Commitment 4: Hire a Chief Ethics and Compliance Officer

-Hire a Chief Ethics and Compliance Officer (CECO), independent of both the Legal and Human Resource departments, reporting to the CEO and to the Board of Directors.
+Progress Update on Commitment 3 In order to fully reassess and examine Elsworth Culver's role in our organization's history, Mercy Corps is evaluating the best way to document our history in a transparent and meaningful way.
+Restructuring the Legal, Ethics and Safeguarding Functions Commitment 4: Hire a Chief Ethics and Compliance Officer Hire a Chief Ethics and Compliance Officer (CECO), independent of both the Legal and Human Resource departments, reporting to the CEO and to the Board of Directors.
 Safeguarding intake and investigations will report to the CECO, not the General Counsel or Human Resources.
 All Human Resources investigations of sexual misconduct or harassment cases, whether between team members or others, will also be the responsibility of the safeguarding team and fall under the auspices of the CECO.
 In addition, the new department led by the CECO will be staffed and resourced appropriately and will implement survivor-centered and trauma-informed best practices, such as case management by a multidisciplinary team that includes a qualified mental health professional.
 Commitment 4 is closed.
-For more details, please review the January 2022 Commitments to Action

-Commitment 5: Strengthen Safeguarding Systems including Additional Hiring of Staff

-Make a significant additional investment over the next 18 months to strengthen our systems that support the intake, case management and investigative oversight for alleged ethics violations, including safeguarding.
+For more detail please review the January 2022 Commitments to Action Commitment 5: Strengthen Safeguarding Systems including Additional Hiring of Staff Make a significant additional investment over the next 18 months to strengthen our systems that support the intake, case management and investigative oversight for alleged ethics violations, including safeguarding.
 This includes adding additional staff to handle the caseload.
 Commitment 5 is closed.
-For more details, please review the January 2022 Commitments to Action

-Commitment 6: Identify a Third-Party Investigation and Safeguarding Firm

-Identify a third-party investigation and safeguarding firm to be put on retainer to support Mercy Corps in responding to safeguarding events, to be used as needed on a case-bycase basis.
+For more detail please review the January 2022 Commitments to Action Commitment 6: Identify a Third-Party Investigation and Safeguarding Firm Identify a third-party investigation and safeguarding firm to be put on retainer to support Mercy Corps in responding to safeguarding events, to be used as needed on a case-bycase basis.

 Commitment 6 is closed.
-For more details, please review the January 2022 Commitments to Action

-Commitment 7: Create PSEA Capacity-Building Plan

-Create a comprehensive safeguarding and Protection from Sexual Exploitation and Abuse (PSEA) capacity-building plan for country-based and headquarters-based senior management members and Board members in addition to ongoing onboarding and safeguarding focal point trainings.
-The capacity building plan would include knowledge and practice around Mercy Corps' safeguarding policies and process; best practices and procedures for working with gender-based violence survivors; psychosocial first aid; investigations of sexual exploitation and abuse; and referral/reporting cases to local services, authorities and donors.
+For more detail please review the January 2022 Commitments to Action Commitment 7: Create PSEA Capacity-Building Plan Create a comprehensive safeguarding and Protection from Sexual Exploitation and Abuse (PSEA) capacity-building plan for country-based and headquarters-based senior management members and Board members in addition to ongoing onboarding and safeguarding focal point trainings.
+The capacity building plan would include: knowledge and practice around Mercy Corps' safeguarding policies and process; best practices and procedures for working with gender-based violence survivors; psychosocial first aid; investigations of sexual exploitation and abuse; and referral/reporting cases to local services, authorities and donors.
+Commitment 7 is closed.
+For more detail please review the July 2022 Commitments to Action Commitment 8: Implement Community Accountability Reporting Mechanisms (CARM) Accelerate implementation of Community Accountability Reporting Mechanisms and training of local investigators.
+Commitment 8 is closed.
+For more detail please review the January 2022 Commitments to Action Commitment 9: Increase Transparency of Safeguarding Program Improve transparency generally by communicating changes to the safeguarding program, including information about additional resources, clearly to all employees and specifically by informing those who have come forward about the status of their investigations.
+Commitment 9 is closed.
+For more detail please review the January 2022 Commitments to Action Commitment 10: Produce Annual Public Safeguarding Report Publish an annual public report on safeguarding that provides sufficient detail to identify the type of case and status of investigation while also maintaining confidentiality.
+Mercy Corps has previously committed to publishing an annual safeguarding report.